Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Gravitational waves and neutrino emission

 \fig{fig:s12lum} shows the neutrino luminosities and average neutrino energies from the two simulations of the s12 progenitor.
 The top panel of the figure shows the luminosities, while the bottom panel shows the average energies.
 The neutrino luminosity and average neutrino energies are extracted at a radius of 500 km, we apply a Savitzky–Golay filter \citep{2020SciPy-NMeth} to smooth the curves before plotting.
 In both panels, the red lines represent the results obtained from the simulation that employed energy-dependent neutrino transport.
-The blue lines correspond to the results from the grey neutrino transport simulation.
+The blue lines correspond to the results from the gray neutrino transport simulation.
 Solid lines indicate electron neutrinos, dashed lines represent electron anti-neutrinos, and dotted-dashed lines correspond to heavy-lepton neutrinos.

 For the electron neutrinos and electron anti-neutrinos, there is excellent agreement between the simulations in terms of both average energies and luminosities (the luminosity curves trace each other very well with only a small off-set, see the first panel of \fig{fig:s12lum}).
-However, the grey neutrino transport induces notable differences for the heavy-lepton neutrinos compared to the energy-dependent transport.
-Initially, the grey transport produces approximately 10 MeV higher energies, with around 30 per cent lower luminosities than those observed in the energy-dependent transport simulation.
+However, the gray neutrino transport induces notable differences for the heavy-lepton neutrinos compared to the energy-dependent transport.
+Initially, the gray transport produces approximately 10 MeV higher energies, with around 30 per cent lower luminosities than those observed in the energy-dependent transport simulation.
 At late times, the luminosity agreement improves to about 15-20 per cent.

-The $\sim 10\,$MeV offset in average-energy of the neutrinos heavy-lepton, between the simulations with grey and energy-integrated transport, is present for all our models.
-Furthermore, all of our grey 2D models show the same 15-30 per cent reduction in the heavy-lepton neutrino luminosity, compared to the simulations with energy-dependent transport, as the s12 models discussed in this section.
-For the s12 models, the energy-dependent and grey transport produces similar average energies and luminosities for the electron neutrinos and anti-neutrinos.
+The $\sim$10\,MeV offset in average-energy of the neutrinos heavy-lepton, between the simulations with gray and energy-integrated transport, is present for all our models.
+Furthermore, all of our gray 2D models show the same 15-30\% reduction in the heavy-lepton neutrino luminosity, compared to the simulations with energy-dependent transport, as the s12 models discussed in this section.
+For the s12 models, the energy-dependent and gray transport produces similar average energies and luminosities for the electron neutrinos and anti-neutrinos.
 The good agreement observed for the s12 models carries over to all our 2D models.

-The differences we observe in the neutrino emission are consistent with the results in 1D test simulations, see section~\ref{sec:impr}.